Tsunami Preparedness and Procedures

 A tsunami advisory is issued when a tsunami with the potential to generate strong currents or waves dangerous to those in or very near the water is imminent, expected, or occurring.
 The threat may continue for several hours after initial arrival, but significant inundation is not expected for areas under an advisory.
 Appropriate actions to be taken by local officials may include closing beaches, evacuating harbors and marinas, and the repositioning of ships to deep waters when there is time to safely do so.
 Advisories may be updated, adjusted geographically, upgraded to a warning, or canceled based on updated information and analysis.

 A tsunami warning is issued when a tsunami with the potential to generate widespread inundation is imminent, expected, or occurring.
 Warnings alert the public that dangerous coastal flooding accompanied by powerful currents is possible and may continue for several hours after initial arrival.
 Warnings alert emergency management officials to take action for the entire tsunami hazard zone.
 Appropriate actions to be taken by local officials may include the evacuation of low-lying coastal areas, and the repositioning of ships to deep waters when there is time to safely do so.
 Warnings may be updated, adjusted geographically, downgraded, or canceled based on updated information and analysis.

 - Monitor an emergency alert system radio station (ex: NOAA 162.55 AM), TV news station, or official news social media accounts for updates.

 - Evacuate at once to high ground.
-Second level of Hales and TVA apartments are sufficient unless otherwise directed.
+The second level of Hales and TVA apartments are sufficient unless otherwise directed.

 - PCC Guests should evacuate to the Cannon Activities Center.
-Remember, no food will be provided at the Canon Activity Center shelter.
+Remember, no food will be provided at the Cannon Activities Center shelter.

-- Remain in safe area until warning expires or until emergency personnel have issued an “all clear” signal.
+- Remain in a safe area until the warning expires or until emergency personnel have issued an “all clear” signal.